 - Star-Making Role:

 - Debatable as it is, his role as the titular character of Chaplin was his earliest, earning him his very first Academy Award Nomination in 1992.

 - In a weird way Iron Man was this for him.
 He had had a popular career before it, but after his legal and substance abuse problems he had become practically untouchable and was seen as something of a has-been.
 Then he was hired to play Tony Stark, and since then he has been one of the highest-earning actors in the world, and is practically inseparable from the role.

 - He also did it for Iron Man.
 Before the movie came out, Tony Stark was not considered one of the better Marvel heroes.
 He wasn't as strong as the Hulk or Thor, and Reed Richards was smarter; even Hank Pym was at least on par with him.
 He also had a bland, unmemorable personality, and apparently was involved in some very questionable story arcs.
 Downey Jr.'s take on the character not only revitalized interest in the character, but finally gave him a distinct personality.

 - Throw It In!: Endlessly.
 Examples from The Avengers:

 - As Joss Whedon noted, the "That man is playing Galaga!" line was ad-libbed, and worked so well that Whedon decided to dub in an image of Galaga on "that man's" console as the scene's punch line.

-- Reportedly, Tony's "Let's just not come in tomorrow" speech was improvised, as was Tony taunting Thor with the line "Doth mother know thou weareth her drapes?"
+- Reportedly, Tony's "Let's just not come in tomorrow" speech was improvised, as was Tony's taunt towards Thor: "Doth mother know you weareth her drapes?"